ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-goes-full-time.rst

 This week is the first week,
 and we have already `triaged the entire issue tracker`_ and launched a few new features.

+.. note:: Because we now have amazing office space,
+		  you can drop by and hack with us any time.
+		  We will be in `Downtown Portland`_ every week day.
+		  Come drop by and work on Read the Docs with us!

 New Features
 ------------